Valexr/Slidy/packages/svelte/README.md

         </code>
     </summary>

-Creates the `snap` anchors to align images after swiping.
+Enforces the scroll positions that a scroll container's scrollport may end after a scrolling operation has completed.
 </details>

 <details>